Google buys Sweden’s Limes Audio to boost Hangouts voice quality

 “As more and more businesses adopt our video conferencing solutions, powered by Chromebox for Meetings and Google Hangouts, it’s critical that we provide a great audio experience.
 With G Suite customers now relying on video communications for their day-to-day meetings, it’s more important than ever to ensure low-cost, high-quality audio.”

-In a message on its homepage from the company’s founders Fredric Lindström and Christian Schüldt announced the deal, noting that the team is “now very excited to join Google” where it plans to “continue to work towards all voice conversations sounding equally loud and clear, regardless of the distance or environment.”
+The company’s founders Fredric Lindström and Christian Schüldt announced the deal in a message on its homepage, noting that the team is “now very excited to join Google” where it plans to “continue to work towards all voice conversations sounding equally loud and clear, regardless of the distance or environment.”

 The company’s technology grew out of academic research at Sweden’s Blekinge Institute of Technology, where the pair of founders both pursued a Ph.D. in Applied Signal Processing.
-The team’s main product, an audio software suite known as TrueVoice, promises to render enhanced quality voice communication through a combination of acoustic echo cancellation, noise reduction, and automated mixing, among other tweaks.
+The team’s main product, an audio software suite known as TrueVoice, promises to render enhanced quality voice communication through a combination of acoustic echo cancellation, noise reduction and automated mixing, among other tweaks.

 0